stevewilliams87/CTRLall/src/word/images.md

 <p>An image/shape set to be <strong>In Line with Text</strong> behaves like a text character on a line of text.
 It doesn't have a visible anchor icon because it's part of the text layer itself.</p>

 <p>By contrast, images set to other wrapping styles (like Square, Tight>, or Behind Text) are known as <strong>floating images</strong>.
 You can position these anywhere independent of text, but they are also 'anchored' to a specific paragraph.
-This is indicted by a small blue anchor in the left margin when selected.</p>
+This is indicated by a small blue anchor in the left margin when selected.</p>

 <p>The anchor is helpful if you have the default option <strong>Move with text</strong> enabled, as you can use it to predict whether your image/shape will shift if that paragraph — or one before it — moves.</p>